 Prizes and Awards

-A BA Sociology student was a Global Winner of the Global Undergraduate Awards (2017), the world’s leading undergraduate awards programme which recognises top UG work.
+A BA Sociology student was a Winner of the Global Uundergraduate Awards (2017), the world’s leading UG awards programme which recognises top UG work.
 Another sociology student's work was 'highly commended' in 2019.

 Lockheed Employees' Prizes are financed from a benefaction to the University by the employees of the Lockheed Overseas Corporation, USA, who worked in Northern Ireland during the second world war.

 This prize may be awarded annually to students for the Bachelor of Arts degrees taking single, major or joint subjects in Sociology, Social Policy and Social Work.